Bucket List: The Alhambra, Flamenco And Free Tapas In Granada

 Tips For Visiting The Alhambra

 Be sure to wear comfortable shoes.
-It’s a nice little uphill walk to get to the Alhambra.
+The walk is on a bit of an incline to get to the Alhambra.
 Finally, set aside about 4-6 hours to really explore everything the Alhambra has to offer.

 View of the Alhambra fortress from the Albayzin